 As the banking world becomes more and more dependent on contactless payments and efficiency, financial institutions need to anticipate the expectations of potential customers and a smooth, safe, and secure onboarding process of a new customer.
 With the constant threat of evolving tactics from fraudsters, the focus of the digital onboarding process in the financial services industry is around identity verification and using the digital identity of a new customer for the onboarding process.
 Finding the balance between a secure, yet smooth customer onboarding experience is the challenge that the financial services industry faces.

-Read this Q & A with Andy Ding, now Head of Product at Above Lending, who joined our identity innovator series while the Product Manager at Upgrade, a fintech-focused on unsecured consumer lending.
+Read this Q & A with Andy Ding, Principal Product Manager at Upgrade, a fintech-focused on unsecured consumer lending.

 The company offers “affordable online personal loans” as well as a payment card tied to a personal line of credit.
 With a Master’s degree in Industrial Engineering and Operations Research, Andy previously worked for one of the world’s top business consulting firms and held risk operations and fraud analytics positions for a leading peer-to-peer lending platform.
 He talked with Mike Sasaki, leader of the Mitek Systems global customer success team, about why identity verification is so important to fintech success.

 Why is identity verification (IDV) such a hot button for fintechs right now?

 Andy: Identity is hot because of two big things going on today.
 The first is that, as we speak, fintechs—which have always been disruptors—are being disrupted.
 There are all kinds of new competitors crowding into the space.
 They’re all battling for consumers with good credit scores, and so consumer expectations for a frictionless user experience and a high level of service are continuing to rise.